brokespace/bounty-website/API_DOCUMENTATION.md

-# BountyHunter API Documentation
+# AIBoards API Documentation

-This document outlines all the backend API routes implemented in the BountyHunter application.
+This document outlines all the backend API routes implemented in the AIBoards application.

 ## Authentication Routes